matthewSorensen/encoder-interpolator/README.md

 bus.
 The SPI command reference for this chip is only available via request from iC-Haus (in the "iC-TW8 16-BIT SIN/COS INTERPOLATOR Programmer’s Reference" document) and will not be discussed further.
 Note that iC-Haus prefers totally-legitimate-seeming corporate email accounts.
 The full documentation for hardware-configurable settings is available in the public datasheet, and a subset is reproduced here.

+After changing any settings or a new encoder, running the auto-calibration routine is recommended, and may be accomplished by holding down the push button, moving the encoder through a number of cycles, and releasing the button.

 ### Jumper Settings